johnbillion/wp-crontrol/docs/help/check-cron-events.md

 ## What if the "Needs checking" message appears again?

-If WP Crontrol is showing you a message saying one or more of your PHP cron events need to be checked and you haven't just updated WP Crontrol from a version prior to 1.16.2, then it could either mean there is a real problem caused by tampering of the PHP code in the events, or it could be caused by your security salts having been changed.
+If WP Crontrol is showing you a message saying one or more of your URL or PHP cron events need to be checked and you haven't just updated WP Crontrol from a version prior to 1.16.2, then it could either mean there is a real problem caused by tampering of the events, or it could be caused by your security salts having been changed.

 If the PHP code in an event *has* been tampered with externally then WP Crontrol will refuse to execute the PHP code when the event runs in order to keep your site secure.
 You should carefully and fully check the PHP code in the affected events.
 [Consult the "My site was hacked" page on the WordPress.org documentation site if you find unexpected code](https://wordpress.org/documentation/article/faq-my-site-was-hacked/).